Kayla Mueller

-Kayla Jean Mueller (August 14, 1988 – February 6, 2015) was an American human rights activist and humanitarian aid worker from Prescott, Arizona, United States.
+Kayla Jean Mueller (August 14, 1988 – February 6, 2015) was an American human rights activist and humanitarian aid worker from Prescott, Arizona.
 She was taken captive in August 2013 in Aleppo, Syria, after leaving a Doctors Without Borders hospital.
-Media had long reported that a 26-year-old American aid worker was being held by ISIS without naming her, at her family's request.
+Media reported that a 26-year-old American aid worker was being held by ISIS without naming her, at her family's request.
 In 2015, she was killed in uncertain circumstances.
-The operation that killed ISIS leader Abu Bakr al-Baghdadi was named Operation Kayla Mueller, after her.
+The operation that killed ISIS leader Abu Bakr al-Baghdadi was named Operation Kayla Mueller in her honor.